 Like every other morning they’d spent together, the giant served tea, a mixture of medililly and lemoni lime herbs.
 “Great for circulation,” Uno would say.

 Today, Uno seemed especially aware of the surrounding environment.
 After serving tea, the giant's silver eyes scanned the skies and the horizon, before stopping upon a mountain.
 “Drink your tea.
 You need to be in good shape if you’re going to climb a mountain,” Uno said with a grin.

 “Yes.
 That one.”
 A long finger pointed to a tall mountain in the distance, a thick layer of clouds obscured it’s upper half.
 “All the way to the top of it too is what you said right?
 Very brave of you.”

 “What?
 I never said that.
 You’re crazy” Lupin replied, “I’m better than I was, but I’m not fully healed.”

 Uno scanned the Verido’s body, stopping at the face.
 “You’re healed enough.”
 The tall being spoke in a calm and authoritative voice.
 It inspired confidence.
 A voice like that could not lie.
-If those silvery eyes found you, Lupin believed, they had the power to lull you into doing almost anything, they could see past the layers of flesh and muscle and tugged at your insides.
+If those silvery eyes found you, Lupin believed, they had the power to lull you into doing almost anything, they could see past the layers of flesh and muscle and pulled at your insides.
 This though, was not the work of a manipulative fiend, Lupin knew that Uno would never make anyone do anything contrary to their desires.

 “Why would I climb a mountain?”
 Lupin asked.
 With eyes now set on the mountain, Lupin wondered if it had always been there, the shape of it seemed familiar yet no name came to mind.
 Vol had passed here many times, surely someone would have noticed it there.
 It was like it had always been invisible, that is, until Uno had mentioned it.

 “My friend has returned today,” Uno said, walking out of the tent, “Come, let me introduce you.”

 Lupin felt too weak to stand, but Uno pretended not to notice.